West Loop: Chicago's hottest foodie 'hood

 Despite the influx of new businesses, there are still a few places to get a taste of the old neighborhood.

 A couple of blocks from Girl & the Goat, J.P.
-Graziano is an 80-year-old wholesale Italian grocery that got into the sandwich game 11 years ago.
+Graziano is an 81-year-old wholesale Italian grocery that got into the sandwich game more than a decade ago.

-The top-selling sandwich, the Mr. G, -- a pile of Italian meats and imported provolone topped with marinated artichokes and a truffle mustard balsamic vinaigrette -- is named after fourth-generation owner Jim Graziano's late father.
+The top-selling sandwich, the Mr. G -- a pile of Italian meats and imported provolone topped with marinated artichokes and a truffle mustard balsamic vinaigrette -- is named after fourth-generation owner Jim Graziano's late father.

 J.P.
 Graziano makes hundreds of sandwiches a day in Chicago.
 "Iron Chef Gauntlet" contender Sarah Grueneberg finds out what makes their Italian sandwiches winners.